Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

-In this paper, we propose the concept of \textit{multifunctional} metacrystals as passive intelligent panels for wireless communications.
-We consider a \textit{functionality} as an individual wavefront response specified for an incident beam with a distinct polarization, wavelength, and direction\cite{sell2017large}.
-Hence, these metacrystals can simultaneously provide complex multiplexing responses for multiple signals, each characterized by its own set of parameters, including polarization, angle of incidence, frequency, and/or orbital angular momentum.
-For each illumination signal, the metacrystal can exhibit nearly arbitrary wave manipulation, including anomalous reflection and refraction, absorption, polarization conversion, and their combinations.
-This versatile functionality is achieved by transitioning from the traditional sub-wavelength single-layer metasurface design to a bulk multilayer topology with a larger number of degrees of freedom.
-We use the terminology ``metacrystals" due to their similarity to both photonic crystals (supporting multiple diffraction orders) and metamaterials (with deeply sub-wavelength building blocks).
-To design the metacrystals, we employ a inverse design method using adjoint-based topology optimization~\cite{jin2020inverse} that was recently used for applications in fluid mechanics~\cite{dilgen2018topology,bendsoe2013topology}, material science~\cite{bosch2024topological}, acoustics~\cite{christiansen2019topological} and optics~\cite{jensen2011topology,piggott2015inverse,sell2017large,hughes2018adjoint,pestourie2018inverse,mohammadi2019inverse,camayd2020multifunctional, augenstein2020inverse,jin2020inverse,christiansen2021inverse,zhao2021perfect,wang2022design,catrysse2022Bayer,roberts20233d}.
-This optimization approach provides a direct mapping from the desired electromagnetic response to the material topology, bypassing the need for homogenization models.
-As a proof of concept for future communications, we designed several reflective metacrystals engineered to perform various functionalities for different angles of arrival and two orthogonal polarizations within a single geometry.
-The designed metacrystals feature binarized permittivity contrast, consisting of regions with low-permittivity material and air gaps.
-This configuration allows for fabrication using conventional filament-based additive manufacturing technology~\cite{ataloglou2023synthesis,ng2014direct,dong2019wideband}, supporting high operational frequency ranges up to 100 GHz.
-Due to the inexpensive fabrication process, the metacrystals can be produced with large surface areas, making them suitable for industrial applications such as installation on building walls.
-We fabricated and experimentally characterized one of the designed metacrystals.
+In this paper, we introduce the concept of metacrystals, which are all-dielectric binarized composites capable of performing multidimensional functionalities for multiple predefined incident waves concurrently and independently.
+This versatile responses are achieved by transitioning from the traditional sub-wavelength single-layer metasurface design to a bulk multilayer topology with a larger number of degrees of freedom.
+We use the terminology metacrystals due to their similarity to both photonic crystals (supporting multiple diffraction orders) and metamaterials (with deeply sub-wavelength building blocks).
+To design the metacrystals, we employ an inverse design method using adjoint-based topology optimization~\cite{jin2020inverse} that was recently used for applications in fluid mechanics~\cite{dilgen2018topology,bendsoe2013topology}, material science~\cite{bosch2024topological}, acoustics~\cite{christiansen2019topological} and optics~\cite{jensen2011topology,piggott2015inverse,sell2017large,hughes2018adjoint,pestourie2018inverse,mohammadi2019inverse,camayd2020multifunctional, augenstein2020inverse,jin2020inverse,christiansen2021inverse,zhao2021perfect,wang2022design,catrysse2022Bayer,roberts20233d}.
+This design approach provides a direct mapping from the desired complex electromagnetic response to the material topology, bypassing the need for homogenization models.
+As a proof of concept for 6G communications, we designed several metacrystals engineered to perform various functionalities for different angles of arrival and two orthogonal polarizations within a single geometry (up to six incidences).
+We also demonstrate the possibility of extended bandwidth (multi-frequency) response and simultaneous operation in both reflection and transmission regimes.
+The designed metacrystals represent all-dielectric binarized composites with robust structural integrity, consisting of regions with low-permittivity material and air gaps.
+This configuration allows for cost-effective and large-scale fabrication using conventional 3D printing technology~\cite{ataloglou2023synthesis,ng2014direct,dong2019wideband}, supporting high operational frequency ranges up to 100 GHz.
+Owing to their low cost and relatively thin structure, these passive intelligent panels can be installed on building walls and ceilings in various 6G communication scenarios.
+To demonstrate their feasibility, we fabricated and experimentally characterized one of the designed metacrystals \black{and demonstrate its application potential for non-line-of-sight communication links.}